oroinc/crm-application/README.md

 See [Optimizing InnoDB Disk I/O][2] for more

 The default MySQL character set utf8 uses a maximum of three bytes per character and contains only BMP characters.
 The [utf8mb4][5] character set uses a maximum of four bytes per character and supports supplemental characters (e.g. emojis).
-It is [recommended][6] to set utf8mb4 character set in your app/config.yml:
+It is [recommended][6] to use utf8mb4 character set in your app/config.yml:

 ```
 ...